 However, your goal might as well be to increase brand awareness.
 Here comes the tricky question: how do you measure brand awareness?
 Opposite to customer or conversion count, it’s not a number-based metric.

-That’s a good example of a situation when a metric does not equal a goal.
+That’s an excellent example of a situation when a metric does not equal a goal.

 So how do you set the right goals?